nbronson/ccstm/src/main/scala/edu/stanford/ppl/ccstm/impl/nesting.md

 * Always 1: If entries are always merged, then the previous value of `x` must be stored in an undo log.
-This undo log may be discarded during nested commit, but it must be retained during nested rollback to arrange for release of any required locks.
-If the outer transaction cannot survive a nested rollback, then this problem only arises during nested retry.
+This undo log may be discarded during nested commit, but unless extra information is recorded it must be retained during nested rollback to delay release of the locks until top-level commit or rollback.

 * 1 or 2: Another possibility is to store a second entry, but to merge it during commit.
 This could lead to bad behavior during deep nesting,